aleeexx12/Martingala.sh/README.md

 [!]
 You can exit the script at any time by pressing Ctrl+C.

 ## Warning
 This script is only a simulation and is not recommended for use in real gambling games.
 The Martingale strategy can lead to significant losses and is not an effective long-term strategy.
+The strategy guarantees a 100% loss.